 “The encryption of information at its origin and decryption at its intended destination without any intermediate decryption”

-The US definition has now become problematic because it is both outdated and open to interpretation.
+The US definition has now become obsolete because it is both outdated and open to interpretation.

 Given the various personal interpretations of encryption floating around the market, we always stick with ‘end-to-end encryption’ as our universal go-to definition for what Tresorit delivers to its customers.

 At its core, digital encryption is a set of tools or algorithms and protocols your company uses and follows to protect its digital valuables while communicating with clients or colleagues.
 For this reason, you have to choose a cipher that turns your data into an encrypted message that can only be read by the parties with the decipher key – the partners you want to share your information with.
 Nowadays, for data encryption, the two primary forms in use are symmetric and asymmetric encryption.
 The first one is a single-key technique, while the other operates with private- and public-key pairs to increase security measures.